stootoon/crick-osn-model-release/README.md

 4. Collect the classification results using `python run_decoding_delay.py ../data/model-osn-data/gamp5/ 100 --collect`
 - This produces `output.collected.p` in the directory data/decoding_delay/gamp5_conc100
 5. Run the notebook `make_figure_decoding_delay.ipynb` to produce the figure showing decoding accuracy vs # glomeruli used.
-## Decoding at multiple concentrations
+## Decoding PPI and concentration using all glomeruli
 - To run concentration decoding on a dataset, say `gamp5`, run `python classify.py data/model-osn-data/gamp5`
 - To run delay and concentration decoding, use the `--delay` flag: `python classify.py data/model-osn-data/gamp5 --delay`
 - To run the shuffled setting, add `--shuf`, e.g. flag: `python classify.py data/model-osn-data/gamp5 --delay --shuf`